cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## Business Requirements

-We were requested by our client Farmy & Foods a company in the agricultural sector to develop a Machine Learning based system to detect instantly whether a certain cherry tree presents powderry mildew thus needs to be treated with a fungicide.
+We were requested by our client Farmy & Foods a company in the agricultural sector to develop a Machine Learning based system to detect instantly whether a certain cherry tree presents powdery mildew thus needs to be treated with a fungicide.
 The requested system should be capable of detecting instantly, using a tree leaf image, whether it is healthy or needs attention.
 The system was requested by the Farmy & Food company to automate the detection process conducted manually thus far.
 The company has thousands of cherry trees, located on multiple farms across the country.
 As a result, this manual process is not scalable due to the time spent in the manual process inspection.
 Link to the wiki section of this repo for the full [business interview](https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector/wiki/Business-understanding-interview).